mjenior/bigSMALL/README.md

 --iters ITERS		iterations for random distribution subsampling

---type TYPE		Type of substrate score calculation to perform (1=Eigen Vector or 2=Normalization)
+--type TYPE		Type of substrate score calculation to perform (1=Eigen Vector Scaling or 2=Normalization By Topology)

 ---------------------------------------------------------------------------